Creating test VMs via GitLab CI

 -

-Install GitLab Runner that will run your CI scripts:
+Install GitLab Runner to run your CI scripts:

 sudo apt-get -y install gitlab-runner